 The Our Kids Network Early Years Initiative works with communities to understand and take action on their own local early years needs by providing opportunities to work collectively.
 Based on Early Development Instrument data (EDI) and other neighbourhood characteristics, the initiative provides the opportunity for local community groups to work together to plan and develop resources that are most needed and supported at the local level to address early childhood development and transition to school.
 The OKN Early Years Initiative is a three-year program (2016 to 2019) funded by the Ontario Trillium Foundation.

 North Georgetown is the neighbourhood bounded by Trafalgar Rd to Credit River; 15 Side Road to Credit River West Branch; and Mountainview Road S./Guelph to Main St./Wilderwood Road.
 This neighbourhood was selected in 2017 due to significant demographic change over the past 5 years and a high number of children who are vulnerable on one or more EDI domains.
 North Georgetown continues to be underserviced and there is a real need for a greater supports and services within the community.

 Escarpment is bounded by Millborough Line to Bronte Street South/Duncan Line; Steeles Avenue West to Burnhamthorpe Road; and Bell School Line to Henderson Road/1st Line.
 This neighbourhood was selected due to high numbers of children with moderate EDI vulnerability.
-The neighbourhood is also the site for a new school and community hub, and is already responding to increasing diversity and newcomers in the area, providing the Early Years Initiative with opportunities to build on existing initiatives.
+The neighbourhood was also the site for a new school and community hub, and was already responding to increasing diversity and newcomers in the area, providing the Early Years Initiative with opportunities to build on existing initiatives.

 The Early Years Initiative started in Acton in September 2014 when local principals voiced their concerns about how many children in Kindergarten were unprepared.
 After looking at EDI scores, the group discovered that 38% of children in Kindergarten had one or more vulnerabilities.
 The area of most concern was in the Physical Health and Wellbeing domain, with fine and gross motor skills having the highest number of children vulnerable.
-Learn more Acton Case Study
+Acton Case Study